voghDev/PdfViewPager/README.md

     RemotePDFViewPager remotePDFViewPager =
           new RemotePDFViewPager(context, "http://partners.adobe.com/public/developer/en/xml/AdobeXMLFormsSamples.pdf", this);

-3.- Configure these callbacks and they will be called on the each situation.
+3.- Configure the corresponding callbacks and they will be called on each situation.

     @Override
     public void onSuccess(String url, String destinationPath) {